Vexidus Blockchain Technical Whitepaper

 No Slashing

 Vexidus deliberately avoids slashing.
-Validators who miss 50 consecutive blocks are jailed (temporarily removed from rotation for 5 minutes), not economically punished.
+Validators who double-sign are jailed with escalating penalties (1h → 24h → 7d → 30d), not economically punished.
 This protects delegators and removes the "slashing insurance" overhead that exists on other chains.
 Bad actors lose opportunity cost (missed rewards) and reputation, not principal.
 An upgrade grace period (100 blocks) prevents jailing during network upgrades.

 6. Token Economics